jaryn-kubik/ddda-dinput8/README.md

 Then whenever the game tries to load a save, the hook redirects it to the one with the latest timestamp.
 -> When you need to revert to previous save, simply remove the new ones.

-It also creates a log file (dinput8.log) in the main DDDA directory, with logs paths/names of handled saves.
+It also creates a log file (dinput8.log) in the main DDDA directory, which logs paths/names of handled saves.
 (-> so you can see where to find them)

 ## Installation